-If you are uncertain on how to execute an options spread, please watch my training video on "How to Execute a Vertical Bear Put Spread" by clicking here.
+If you are uncertain about how to execute an options spread, please watch my training video on "How to Execute a Vertical Bull Call or Bear Put Spread" by clicking here.

 The best execution can be had by placing your bid for the entire spread in the middle market and waiting for the market to come to you.
 The difference between the bid and the offer on these deep-in-the-money spread trades can be enormous.